tomwhartung/jmws_protostar_tomh_idMyGadget/README.md

 This is required for the hamburger (aka.
 "PhoneBurger") and phone header and footer menus to work.
 Your joomla site may even whitescreen if you try to create a Hamburger Menu and this module is not present.

-## Status
-The initial version of this is complete, and I am using it as the default template for my site [JooMooWebSites.Com](http://joomoowebsites.com/)

 #### Future Work
 The goal of this project is to integrate IdMYGadget with the protostar default Joomla template, and add any other changes I just "felt" like making.

 Right now that goal is accomplished, so additional work on this is on hold for now.

-#### Demo Site
-This is the default template for [JooMooWebSites.Com](http://joomoowebsites.com/)

 #### Self-Promotion Alert!
 I'd certainly be happy to do customize this template to your needs, for a "small price!"  ;-)